duangle/scopes/doc/ir-ref.rst

 IR Language Reference
 =====================

-This chapter will provide reference information for Bang IR in a future release.
+This chapter will provide reference information for Bangra IR in a future release.

 Built-in Types
 --------------